bahtiyartan/troia/docs/46DateOperations.rst

 	STRINGVAR3 = DATETIMEVAR1;

-**This is totally same with decimals, all programmers uses . as decimal separator inside TROIA code.
+**This is totally same with decimals, all programmers uses . (dot) as decimal separator inside TROIA code.
 It is hard coded and independent from language or any localization configuration**

 Formatting Configurations & Related System Variables